kenvalley/Kaggle-disaster-tweet/README.md

 # Kaggle-disaster-tweet
-Team 2 Kaggle Mini Project 2
+Team 2 Kaggle Mini Project 2: A model that tells if a tweet announces a disaster.